yofabronecoforo/C6EGHV/README.md

 EGHV adds the following new Frontend context file(s):
 - GoodyHutPicker.lua and GoodyHutPicker.xml

-If your mod replaces any of the above existing files, or adds any similarly-named new ones, compatibility issues **will** arise.
+If your mod replaces any of the above existing files, or adds any similarly-named new ones, compatibility issues __WILL__ arise.

 # Special Thanks
 This mod would not exist in its current form without any of the following: